 Passion flowers are truly remarkable.
 Their blooms can pass in as little as a day, but while they’re around, they’re outstanding.
-And with certain varieties, they are followed by the incomparable passion fruit.
+With certain varieties, they are even followed by the incomparable passion fruit.
 Passion flowers are native to South America and only the hardiest cultivars can survive winters as cold as USDA zone 6.
-Because of this, many people choose to grow passion fruit vines in pots that can be moved indoors during the cold months.
+It is because of this, many people choose to grow passion fruit vines in pots that can be moved indoors during the cold months.
 Keep reading for information on caring for passion flowers in pots.

 Container Grown Passion Flowers

-Passion fruit vines are fantastic growers and climbers, often gaining 15-20 feet (4.5-6m) of length in a single year.
-This means it’s essential to give the vine some kind of growing structure, like a trellis or a chain link fence.
+Passion fruit vines are fantastic growers and climbers, often gaining 15 to 20 feet (4.5-6 m.) of length in a single year.
+This means it’s essential to give the vine some kind of growing structure, like a trellis or a chain-link fence.

-Position your container grown passion flowers about one foot (0.3 m) away from your structure.
+Position your container grown passion flowers about one foot (31 cm.) away from your structure.
 Even if you’re planning on moving your vine indoors for the winter, it’s alright to let it climb a fixed outdoor object.
-When winter comes, you can cut the vine down to one or two feet (0.3-0.6 m) high so it can be easily stored indoors.
+When winter comes, you can cut the vine down to 1 or 2 feet (31-61 cm.) high so it can be easily stored indoors.
 It’s such a fast grower that it will easily make up for the lost length in the spring.

 Caring for Passion Flowers in Pots